The Paul Law Firm P.C.

 5. Actual damages resulted

-Evidence such as photos, reports, witness statements, and records is often critical.
+Evidence such as photographs, incident reports, witness statements, and records is often critical.

 What to Do After an Accident in Georgia